gqlcms/vvv-eft-sample-production/README.md

 For LLR, this can be done with the [submit_jobs_llr.sh](https://github.com/guitargeek/vvv-eft-sample-production/blob/master/submit_jobs_llr.sh) script.

 **Remember:** if you set the number of events (`-n` flag) to a number higher than 2 times 800, you need to change the production script such that includes more than two random pileup files from the list.

+### 5. Merge the NANOEDMAOD files

+To avoid overhead when opening many small NanoAOD files, the last step is to merge several NanoEDMAOD into one final NanoAOD file.

+A suggestion is to merge the output of 100 jobs (assuming 1000 events per job), resulting in NanoAOD files that are about 200 MB large.

+The merging step is very fast and can be done manually in the end by adapting the [nano_merge_step_cfg.py](https://github.com/guitargeek/vvv-eft-sample-production/blob/master/nano_merge_step_cfg.py) config.

+The only difference between our merging step and what is done in central production is the disabled event dumplicate check (`duplicateCheckMode = "noDuplicateCheck"`), which we need to do because there is no mechanism in the triboson production script to avoid duplicate run/lumisection/event ID combinations.
+This would probably be easy to implement if I knew how, but it's also not really an issue.

 ## Known issues with the production